richemslie/galvanise_zero/readme.md

 See https://github.com/richemslie/ggp-zero/blob/dev/src/ggpzero/defs/gamedesc.py for full list.

-Amazons and Breakthrough are the winners of the ICGA 2018 Computer Olympiad.
+Amazons and Breakthrough models were strong enough to win gold medals at ICGA 2018 Computer Olympiad.
+Reversi performs a litte under AB players (about ntest level 20) and Hex/Connect6 play around somewhere around top 10 human level on LG (at a guess, really don't know for sure).
 Chess and Go are reasonably strong, but no where near the level one could achieve if spending 100s of GPU days training.
 Go 9x9 has a rating 2560 elo on CGOS after about a week of training.
 Chess was harder to test due to not having 50 rule, but somewhere about 2200-2600 elo would be my best guess.

 Also, Chess and Connect6 "cheated" as experimented with adding some data from historical games during the self play.